Search

 This is important.
 We now know there are two distinct types of stops: hall calls with a direction (UP or DOWN), and destination requests without a direction.
 This will influence our design later.

 You: "What about invalid requests?
-Should we handle things like requesting a floor that doesn't exist, or someone pressing the button for the floor they're already on?"Interviewer: "Yes, reject those clearly.
-Return false, but don't let invalid input break the system."
+Should we handle things like requesting a floor that doesn't exist?"Interviewer: "Yes, reject those clearly.
+Return false, but don't let invalid input break the system.
+If someone requests the floor they're already on, just treat it as a no-op - they're already there."

 You: "Should we worry about elevator capacity, weight limits, door mechanics, or emergency stops?"Interviewer: "No, keep it focused on the scheduling and movement logic."